japila-books/apache-spark-internals/docs/rdd/ShuffleDependency.md

 == [[rdd]] Parent RDD

-ShuffleDependency is given the parent rdd:RDD.md[RDD] of key-value pairs (`RDD[_ <: Product2[K, V]]`).
+ShuffleDependency is given the parent RDD.md[RDD] of key-value pairs (`RDD[_ <: Product2[K, V]]`).

-The parent RDD is available as rdd property that is part of the rdd:spark-rdd-Dependency.md#rdd[Dependency] abstraction.
+The parent RDD is available as rdd property that is part of the [Dependency](Dependency.md#rdd) abstraction.

 [source,scala]
 ----
-rdd: RDD[Product2[K, V]]
+ RDD[Product2[K, V]]
 ----

 == [[partitioner]] Partitioner

-ShuffleDependency is given a rdd:Partitioner.md[Partitioner] that is used to partition the shuffle output (when shuffle:SortShuffleWriter.md[SortShuffleWriter], shuffle:BypassMergeSortShuffleWriter.md[BypassMergeSortShuffleWriter] and shuffle:UnsafeShuffleWriter.md[UnsafeShuffleWriter] are requested to write).
+ShuffleDependency is given a Partitioner.md[Partitioner] that is used to partition the shuffle output (when shuffle:SortShuffleWriter.md[SortShuffleWriter], shuffle:BypassMergeSortShuffleWriter.md[BypassMergeSortShuffleWriter] and shuffle:UnsafeShuffleWriter.md[UnsafeShuffleWriter] are requested to write).

 == [[shuffleHandle]] ShuffleHandle